S. (Dorst novel): Description

 A second storyline takes place in the book's margins.
 Eric is a disgraced graduate student who has spent his life studying Straka and his literary works.
 Jen is a college senior contemplating the next step of her life.
-The two begin to trade a copy of Ship of Theseus back and forth without meeting, using the book's margins to carry out discussions about who Straka was using handwritten notes, arrows, and symbols.
-The pair hopes to solve the mystery of Straka's identity before Eric's graduate professor, who allegedly stole his research and had him expelled, publishes his research on Straka.
+The two begin to trade a copy of Ship of Theseus back and forth without meeting, using the book's margins to carry out discussions about who Straka was by using handwritten notes, arrows, and symbols.
+The pair hope to solve the mystery of Straka's identity before Eric's graduate professor, who allegedly stole his research and had him expelled, publishes his research on Straka.
 The hand-written marginalia are not always chronological.
-Different pen colors and handwriting styles denote the dialogues between the two and how they change on subsequent re-readings on the novel.
+Different pen colors and handwriting styles denote the dialogues between the two and how they change on subsequent re-readings of the novel.

 A third story happens within Straka's novel and the conversations between Eric and Jen, a story about Straka and Caldeira.
 This storyline serves as the most hidden and core section of the whole novel and answers the mystery of Straka's disappearance.
-It reveals the background of the world Straka and Caldeira lived in and relationship between the novelist and the translator.
+It reveals the background of the world Straka and Caldeira lived in and the relationship between the novelist and the translator.

-Concurrent with Jen and Eric's timeline of reading and annotating the novel, there are postcards, handwritten letters, maps, and photocopied articles and book excerpts physically folded and inserted between the book's bound pages as Jen and Eric provide evidence and clues to each other while exchanging the book.
+Concurrent with Jen and Eric's timeline of reading and annotating the novel, there are postcards, handwritten letters, maps, and photocopied articles and book excerpts physically folded and loosely inserted between the book's bound pages as Jen and Eric provide evidence and clues to each other while exchanging the book.